Lightning-Universe/lightning-bolts/README.md

 ## Team

 Bolts is supported by the PyTorch Lightning team and the PyTorch Lightning community!

+---

+## Licence

+Please observe the Apache 2.0 license that is listed in this repository.
+ In addition the Lightning framework is Patent Pending.

 ## Citation
 To cite bolts use: